karolaya/taolu-enhancer/extras/dependencies-installation/arch.md

     cd opencv
     mkdir release && cd release
-We are going to build opencv with cmake (obviously), and need to make your to install it in our desired directory with Python 3 in mind.
+We are going to build opencv with cmake (obviously), and need to make sure to install it in our desired directory with Python 3 in mind.
 Run the command as
 follows:

-    cmake -D CMAKE_TYPE=RELEASE -D CMAKE_PREFIX=/opt/opencv3 -D PYTHON_DEFAULT_EXECUTABLE=$HOME/py-envs/taolu/bin/python3
+    cmake -D CMAKE_TYPE=RELEASE -D CMAKE_PREFIX=/opt/opencv3 -D PYTHON_DEFAULT_EXECUTABLE=$HOME/py-envs/taolu/bin/python3 ..

 Then make and install it: